patricianicolentan/weather-together-frontend/README.md

 Frontend for Weather Together, a web app to view two cities' weather forecasts

 ## Instructions
 To run the application locally, use ```npm run dev```.
 By default, the application runs at http://localhost:3000.
+Change the API calls to match.

 ## Screenshots
 Screenshots from the live version on https://weather-together-web.netlify.app/